vuejs/vue/README.md

-# Seed (WIP)
+# Seed.js

-## a mini MVVM framework
+Mini MVVM framework

+[ **BETA - tests not complete** ]

+## Features

 - 8kb gzipped, no dependency.
-- DOM based templates with precise and efficient manipulation
+- DOM based templates with auto data binding.
+- Precise and efficient DOM manipulation with granularity down to a TextNode.
-- POJSO (Plain Old JavaScript Objects) Models FTW - even nested objects.
+- POJSO (Plain Old JavaScript Objects) Models that can be shared across ViewModels with arbitrary levels of nesting.
 - Auto dependency extraction for computed properties.
 - Auto event delegation on repeated items.
-- Flexible API.
+- Flexible API: Angular-style or Backbone-style, it's up to you.
 - [Component](https://github.com/component/component) based, but can also be used with [Browserify](https://github.com/substack/node-browserify), as a CommonJS/AMD module or as a standalone library.

 ## Browser Support